dipu-ray/Phitron-B7/Module 1-Basic Syntax, Variables and Data Types/README.md

     - char = 1 byte

 ## 9. Printing variables
+- Program: `printing_variables.c`
 - Format specifiers in C Programming:
     | **Specifier** | **Description** | **Example** |
     |---------------|-----------------|-------------|
     | `%d` | Signed decimal integer (int) | `printf("%d", 42);` |
     | `%f` | Floating point number (float or double) | `printf("%f", 3.14);` |
     | `%c` | Single character | `printf("%c", 'A');` |

+## 10. Boolean in C
+- Program: `boolean.c`
+- True or false data types

+## 11. Why We Need to Take Input Animated
+- Dynamically input from user to need and change.

+## 12. How to take input in C
+- Program: `take_input.c`
+- Use to scanf function

+## 13. Data Type Limitations Animation
+- int = 4 bytes
+- long long int = 8 bytes
+- float = 4 bytes
+- double = 8 bytes

+## Data type limitations in C
+- Program: `limitations.c`
+- 10 to the power 9 = 1000000000
+- int value work to `10 to the power 9`.
+Beacuse of, limitations.
+- long long int value work to `10 to the power 18`.
+Beacuse of, limitations.